steadybit/docs-public/install-and-configure/install-agent/using-mutual-tls-for-extensions.md

 **Using a Container Path**

-If you put the server certificate into the container some other way, use this option to tell the outpost agent where to find it:
+If you put the server certificate into the container some other way, use this option to tell the agent where to find it:

 `extension-container.tls.server.certificate.path=/some/server.crt`\
 `extension-container.tls.server.certificate.key.path=/some/server.key`